phastmike/py110/README.md

 ## eeprom_binaries folder

-This folder contains some eeprom binaries, some read from radio some generated.
+This folder contains some eeprom binaries, some read from the radio, some generated.

 It may also include header files generated with `eeprom2cheader.py`.

 ## motorola folder